RedDeadDepresso/BAAuto/README.md

 1. Clone or download this repository.
 2. Install the required packages via `pip3` with the command `pip3 install -r requirements.txt`.
 3. Enable adb debugging on your emulator.
-4. Run `BAAuto` and change connection address to your emulator's adb port, then change the rest to your likings.
+4. Run `BAAuto.py` and change connection address to your emulator's adb port, then change the rest to your likings.
 5. Changes are automatically saved except for Mission/Commissions/Event in the Farming section
 6. For Event you have to upload a crop of the event banner from homescreen or campaign screen without any background in assets/EN/goto and save it as event_banner.png.
 Check the [Alauto's Wiki](https://github.com/Egoistically/ALAuto/wiki/Config.ini-and-Modules-explanation), some information are still relevant.